Why Does My Dog Lick?

 It’s true!
 Dogs really do give us “kisses” in the form of licking.
 In fact, this is the most common reason why domestic dogs lick their pet parents.
 When you get a wet puppy kiss, your pooch is letting you know that they love you.
 Licking releases pleasurable endorphins, giving dogs feelings of comfort and pleasure, and is one of the signs that a dog is happy.

 Ever scratch Fido behind the ear only to have them end up licking your hand the entire time?
 This goes back to the idea that licking is pleasurable to your pup.
 He/she is letting you know that they are satisfied with what you’re doing and is one of the signs that a dog is happy.

-Another reason your dog may lick to show gratitude is because they know you like it!
+Another reason why dogs lick so much to show gratitude is because they know you like it!
 What better way to thank someone than to give them something nice back?
 Think about it.
 Every time your pup gives you a kiss on the cheek, you respond positively.
 Whether you get down and give them a pat on the head, or you pull out that baby voice and thank them for the kissies, you are practicing positive reinforcement.
 Even if you say something to them after they lick you such as “stop licking me!” you’re giving them the attention that they crave from you, and thus, encouraging the behavior to continue.

 Dogs instinctively use licking to communicate with one another.
 Therefore, they do the same thing with us- especially since we typically do communicate in some form back to them.
 A couple of kisses could just mean your dog wants attention.
 However, if the licking is excessive they may be trying to tell you something important, such as they’re hungry or they need to go outside.
 An indoor potty solutions can alleviate the latter concern, so your dog can go potty whenever they need to.

 We Taste Good!